felix-clark/ndarray-glm/README.md

       distribution or Gaussian with variable variance.
 This would demand other sufficient statistics besides y (e.g. y^2 for Gaussian w/ variance, log(y) for gamma).
 It might be worth putting off until const generics.
-- [ ] Per-parameter test statistic (may require re-minimization)
-- [ ] Calculate/estimate dispersion parameter from the data
 - [ ] More rigorous convergence tests and options for termination
 - [ ] Logging system with configurable levels